raczben/tco_study/README.md

 |-------------|-------------|------------|
 | o_native_p  | -4.421      | 5.777      |

-The failing of setup-time means our signal is too slow.
+The negative setup-slack means our signal is too slow.
 Let's try to make it faster!

 ### Place into IOB

-All FPGAs has a dedicated, fast output flip-flop, which placed next to the output buffer.
+All FPGAs has a dedicated, fast output flip-flop, which is placed next to the output buffer.
 The [singlecycle](singlecycle) project `o_iob_p` (/n) ports demonstrate this solution.

-Using Xilinx FPGAs the IOB propery says the compiler to place the give flip-flop in the dedicated, fast output register.
+Using Xilinx FPGAs the IOB property says the compiler to place the given flip-flop in the dedicated, fast output register.
 This property can be set as the following:
 `set_property IOB TRUE [get_cells <register_name>]`

-However, this results a bit closer slack it still fails the timing.
+Altough, this results a bit closer slack it still fails the timing.

 | Port name | setup slack | hold slack |
 |-----------|-------------|------------|
 | o_iob_p   | -3.821      | 5.586      |

-Let's try dedicated flip-flop.

 ### Dedicated DDR flip-flop

 Another dedicated flip-flop is located in the IO in modern FPGAs.
 This is the DDR flip-flop.
 This approach is implemented by the `o_ddr_p` (/n) output porst.
-An `ODDRE1` device primitive needs to be placed to drive DDR data:
+An `ODDRE1` device primitive needs to be placed in order to drive DDR data:

 ```vhdl
 ODDRE1_inst : ODDRE1